MPI Artificial Intelligence for robots and swarms

 end

--- Build list of neighboors and their ids
+-- Build list of neighbors and their ids

 for i = 1, #robot.range_and_bearing do